Praise the slightest improvement and praise every improvement, be hearty in your approbation and lavish in your praise

 Explanation

-Look, here’s the thing most managers and leaders get wrong.
+Here’s the thing most managers and leaders get wrong.
 They wait for the home run.
 The big, flashy, perfect result.
 And in doing that, they miss a hundred small, critical steps forward.
-Carnegie is telling us to be a catalyst.
-When you praise the *slightest* improvement, you’re essentially giving someone a psychological green light.
+When you praise the slightest improvement, you’re essentially giving someone a psychological green light.
 You’re saying “Yes!
 That’s the direction.
 Keep going.”
 It builds momentum.
-And being “hearty” and “lavish”?
+And being hearty and lavish?
 That’s about authenticity.
 People can smell insincere, weak praise from a mile away.
 It has to feel real.
-It’s not about flattery; it’s about fuel.

 Reading Level52